openblockcc/openblock-firmwares/README.md

 - Arduino

-    1. Arduino UNO - standard firmata
+    1. Arduino UNO - configurable firmata
-    2. Arduino UNO Ultra - standard firmata (for those customized board which has A6 A7 pins)
+    2. Arduino UNO Ultra - configurable firmata (for those customized board which has A6 A7 pins)
-    3. Arduino Mega 2560 - standard firmata
+    3. Arduino Mega 2560 - configurable firmata

 - Micro Python